Keksuccino/docs_fancymenu/docs/layout-templates.md

 Most templates in the channel allow you to edit them, and even using them in your own projects, like modpacks, but it is very important that you **check the template post for what you are allowed to do with it**!

-Not all of them give you full permission to so everything.
+Not all of them give you permission to do everything.